topheman/snake-pipe-rust/CONTRIBUTING.md

 ## JavaScript

-The [`snakepipe render-browser`](./README.md#-you-can-mirror-your-playing-terminal-into-another-one-through-http) command launches a rust http server that serves some JavaScript code that connects to server-sent-events and renders the game inside the browser.
+The [`snakepipe render-browser`](./README.md#-you-can-mirror-your-playing-terminal-into-another-one-through-http) command launches a rust http server that serves some JavaScript code that connects to server-sent events and renders the game inside the browser.

 The source code for the renderers is available at [`static/renderers`](static/renderers).